skilobyte/illumio-flowlogs/README.md

 ## Assumptions
 ### Protocol Number to Protocol Name translation
-1. Protocol names are defined using the protocol keywords listed on the IANA website [here](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
+1. Protocol names are defined using the protocol keywords listed on the [IANA website ](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).

-2. "unknown" will be used as the protocol name if the protocol number does not have a corresponding protocol keyword listed on the IANA website.
+2. `"unknown"` will be used as the protocol name if the protocol number does not have a corresponding protocol keyword listed on the IANA website.

 ### Flow Log File
 1. The flow log file is in `.txt` format and contains no headers.

-2. Each flow log record strictly adheres to the following specified format with space as the delimiter:
+2. Each flow log record strictly adheres to the following specified format with a single space as the delimiter:
 `version account-id interface-id srcaddr dstaddr srcport dstport protocol packets bytes start end action log-status`

 3. A valid log record must follow the four rules: